achristmascarl/three_body/README.md

 ![three body problem image](three_body.png)

-i was also curious about what would happen if the polar coordinates of the bodies over time were translated into rgb values and animated over time; the results are below.
+i was also curious about what would happen if the polar coordinates of the bodies over time were translated into rgb values and animated; the results are below.

 **warning**: some of the transitions from this orbit are pretty abrupt, so there may be flashing colors.